 Our Mentoring Scheme provides Go tuition to promising young players.

-This is a scheme where junior players can learn from a series of puzzle sheets, and they can be awarded certificates.
+This is a scheme where junior players can learn from a series of puzzle sheets, and they can be awarded our official certificates.
 There are 3 levels, with 11 puzzle sheets in each level.
 You can get a certificate for completing each level of the scheme.

 The puzzle certificate can be downloaded from here in Word format.
 This puzzles file contains all 33 puzzle sheets.
 These are in Word format, contained in a zip file.
 If you would like to be sent hard copies of the puzzles or certificate, please contact the Youth Development Officer.